multirobot-use/inspection_trajectory_planning/README.md

 packages/mission_planner/param/mission_planner.yml
 ```

-Second, we have to launch the tmuxinator file that is on the folder *packages/mission_planner/script/1drone*.
+Second, we have to launch the session file that is on the folder *packages/mission_planner/session_files/session_1drone.yml*.

 **Note**: If you do not know what is tmuxinator, it allows to create and manage tmux sessions easily.
 This way, we can execute several launch files in the same terminal at the same time.
 To do that, in this case:

 ```
-cd packages/mission_planner/script/1drone
+cd packages/mission_planner/
-tmuxinator
+./start1.sh
 ```

 **Note**: It is important to mention that, if you want to change the tab of the tmux, you have to press Ctrl + B + *number of desired tab*.
 Also, if you want to close the whole tmux session, you have to put *tmux kill-server* on any of the tabs or terminal.